Suave Richard

-Suave Richard (スワーヴリチャード, foaled 10 March 2014) is a Japanese Thoroughbred racehorse best known for winning the 2019 Japan Cup.
-He showed promising form as a juvenile in 2016 when je won one of his three races and finished second in the Tokyo Sports Hai Nisai Stakes.
-In the following year he was one of the best colts of his generation in Japan, winning the Tokinominoru Kinen and the Copa Republica Argentina and running second in the Tokyo Yushun.
+Suave Richard (スワーヴリチャード, foaled 10 March 2014) is a Japanese retired Thoroughbred racehorse best known for winning the 2019 Japan Cup.
+He showed promising form as a juvenile in 2016 when he won one of his three races and finished second in the Tokyo Sports Hai Nisai Stakes.
+In the following year he was one of the best colts of his generation in Japan, winning the Kyodo Tsushin Hai and the Copa Republica Argentina and running second in the Tokyo Yushun.
 As a four-year-old he won the Kinko Sho and the Grade 1 Osaka Hai as well as taking third place in both the Yasuda Kinen and the Japan Cup.
 In 2019 he finished third in the Dubai Sheema Classic and the Takarazuka Kinen and won the Japan Cup at Tokyo Racecourse in November.

 Background

 Suave Richard is a chestnut horse with a broad white blaze bred in Japan by Northern Farm.
 As a foal in 2014 he was consigned to the Japan Racing Horse Association Select sale and was bought for ¥167,400,000 by MMB Co Ltd. He raced in the red and white colours of NICKS Co Ltd and was trained by Yasushi Shono.

-He was from the seventh crop of foals sired by Heart's Cry a horse whose wins included the Arima Kinen and the Dubai Sheema Classic.
-His other foals have included Admire Rakti, Just A Way and Lys Gracieux.
+He was from the seventh crop of foals sired by Heart's Cry, whose wins included the Arima Kinen and the Dubai Sheema Classic.
+His other foals have included Admire Rakti, Just A Way, Lys Gracieux, and Do Deuce.

 Suave Richard's dam Pirramimma was a Kentucky-bred mare who was imported to Japan where she demonstrated no racing ability, finishing unplaced in her two track appearances.
 She was a female-line descendant of Star Fortune, a half-sister to Beldale Flutter.

 Racing career

 2016: two-year-old season

-On 11 September at Hanshin Racecourse Suave Richard began his racing career by finishing second to Meliora in a 2000 metres contest for previously unraced juveniles.
-Three weeks later he recorded his first victory when he won a maiden race over the same course and distance.
-On 19 November he was stepped up in class for the Grade 3 Tokyo Sports Hai Nisai Stakes over 1800 metres at Tokyo Racecourse when he started at odds of 7.1/1 and finished second, beaten a neck by Bless Journey.
+On 11 September, at Hanshin Racecourse, Suave Richard began his racing career by finishing second to Meliora in a 2000 metres contest for previously unraced juveniles.
+Three weeks later, he recorded his first victory when he won a maiden race over the same course and distance.
+On 19 November, he stepped up in class for the Grade 3 Tokyo Sports Hai Nisai Stakes over 1800 metres at Tokyo Racecourse when he started at odds of 7.1/1 and finished second, beaten a neck by Bless Journey.

 In the official Japanese rankings for 2016, Suave Richard was rated the fifth-best two-year-old colt, four pounds behind the top-rated Satono Ares.